-There’s also a cute scenic lookout over Hanalei Valley that’s worth a stop.
-It shows a bunch of taro fields and it kind of looks like a patchwork quilt.
+There’s also a fantastic scenic lookout over Hanalei Valley that’s worth a stop.
+It shows a bunch of taro fields and it kind of looks like a patchwork quilt, making it one of the best photo stops on your Kauai 3 day itinerary.
 Hanalei grows a ton of taro and you’ll drive past several fields on your way down to Kilauea.
 There are also some one lane bridges, so make sure to follow the rules.

 If you end up coming back to Hanalei later in your trip, make a point to have dinner at Tahiti Nui.
 Their food is outstanding and they often have live Hawaiian music and hula dancing.

 Insider tip: While this may sound a bit unconventional, just bear with me.
 Head to the 76 gas station in Princeville and order a pizza to go.
 There’s a little take-out restaurant there.
 They shipped over a pizza oven from NYC and they make some of the best pizza I’ve ever had.
 You probably won’t be hungry yet, but the pizza can hang out in the car while you do a bit more sightseeing.

 First up is Kilauea Lighthouse, another top Kauai attraction that’s featured on many postcards of the island.
 The lighthouse is more than 100 years old and it makes for a cute photo backdrop.
 You can sign up for a free lighthouse tour, which happens a few times each week.
 You’ll also find a wildlife refuge, which is a top spot for birdwatching on Kauai.